hermessamaa/Group-7-INFO-3305/README.md

 Case Study Description
 Group 7 of Class INFO 3305 of International Islamic University Malaysia is required to create a bus reservation system which include a standard coach seating of 30 seats, arranged with three in a row (a single seat next to a double seat).
 A double seat has two options; aisle and window seat.

-This system will include a front page -----
+This system will include a front page that shows the homepage, login button that redirect and enable users to manage their bus tickets, cancel bookings, etc. The homepage also enables users to check ticketing status of the buses that are available in the system.